impleri/media-libraries/readme.txt

 = Why does it take a long time to update the Subversion repository? =

-This is simply because I do most of my development on [github](http://github.com/impleri/amazon-media-libraries).
+This is simply because I do most of my development on [github](http://github.com/impleri/media-libraries).

 = Why does my library page look funny? =

 The premade templates (`/templates/`) that are included were made for the default TwentyEleven theme that comes with Wordpress.
 If your theme has more or less markup, the templates may look strange in your theme.

-My suggestion to those who are having trouble is to open up the template (such as `archive-library.php`) side-by-side with one of your standard theme templates, and make sure that the markup matches.
+My suggestion to those who are having trouble is to open up the template (such as `archive-ml_product.php`) side-by-side with one of your standard theme templates, and make sure that the markup matches.

 = What is the difference between a review and a reading? =

 The main difference is that a review only occurs one per product per user.
-In other words, a single user cannot write multiple reviews.
-A user can have multiple readings on multiple shelves, but each of these will link to only one review.
-The only exception is in WPMS installations: users can have mutliple reviews of the same product if they are on different blogs/sites.
+A single user cannot write multiple reviews for the same product.
+However, a user can have multiple readings on multiple shelves (or the same shelf), but each of these will link to only one review.
 Additionally, readings do not have pages in the frontend.
-They are listed on review, product, and shelf pages.
+They are listed on review and shelf pages.

 == Changelog ==

+= 0.9.3 =
+* Second beta release
+* Renamed to Media Libraries (was Amazon Media Libraries)
+* Allow multiple source providers (the Amazon provider is included in the package)
+* Added feature to use multiple shelves
+* Separated readings and reviews
+* Initial template files and functions

 = 0.9.2 =
 * First beta release